citizenmatt/resharper-template-compiler/README.md

 # ReSharper Template Compiler

 A simple utility to create a ReSharper `.dotSettings` file for Live Template stored as structured markdown.
+It can run as a command line tool or as a NuGet package, integrated with your build.
+See below for usage details.

 ReSharper's templates are very powerul, generating complex code snippets from a simple text shortcut, with fields tied to macros for code completion and suggestion, GUID creation, file names and more.
 And they can even be packaged up as extensions and distributed in the [Extension Manager](http://resharper-plugins.jetbrains.com/packages?q=Tags%3A%22templates%22).